Personal

 How about Stability and a Nice Dividend and Room for Price Appreciation

-Altria has been awesome.
-The price has appreciated about 20%, they recently increased their dividends, and they are kicking off about $500 a quarter in the tax exempt account which is being reinvested in new shares.
+a quarter in the tax exempt account which is being reinvested in new

 What more can you ask for?

-Some have issues with this company for ethical reasons, tobacco being chief among them.
 That's ok, we all have lines we won't cross.
-While I have no issue with tobacco, I have major issues with Life Settlement contracts.
+While I have no issue with

-Anyway, this stock has been a winner for me.
-It adds stability to the portfolio, has upside potential and pays a nice dividend to boot.
+this stock has been a winner for me.
+It adds stability to the

 Something even Safer and more Stable with a nice Yield Considering the Climate?

-When things started going south in 2008, I placed a large chunk of my wife's portfolio in this Fund and haven't looked back.
+things started going south in 2008, I placed a large chunk

+of my wife's portfolio in this Fund and haven't looked back.
 This fund is in a retirement account.
 Dividends are paid out monthly and reinvested in more shares.
+Compared to a money-market or CD, there is no comparison.

-Since I am not relying on this for income am using this for stability, I would be a net seller when interest rates rise to any appreciable degree and invest elsewhere.
+for income am using this for stability, I would be a net seller

 A Trading Suggestion

+I tend to keep tabs on a couple stocks that are cheap in price, have some quality behind them and are volatile.
 Standard Pacific is one of them has worked out quite well for me and I started buying back in a couple days ago.

-I don't buy all-in or sell everything at once.
-If I'm looking to buy, I will buy three or four lots on the way down.
+don't buy all-in or sell everything at once.
+If I'm looking to

+buy, I will buy three or four lots on the way down.
 I sell the same way on the climb back up.

-Less commissions, this has worked out to profits generally in the range of 10-25% and since it's in a tax exempt account,
+Less commissions, this has worked out to profits generally in the range of 10-25% and since it's in a tax exempt account, there are no tax consequences.

 In order to make this worth your while, you have to buy enough to make a difference and therein lies the risk.
+I usually limit this to 2-3% of the portfolio.

-When my profits become more than 2-3% of the portfolio, I invest the balance in more stable holdings and MO is the
+When my profits become more than 2-3% of the portfolio, I invest the balance in more stable holdings and MO is the current favorite.

 I think that while the market is operating in an abnormal environment, it pays to have a couple stocks of this type.

 You don't need to pay for a service to find stocks like this.
-Stock screeners like the the ones from Yahoo or Google
+Stock screeners like the the ones from Yahoo or Google do the job admirably.

 Closing Comments

-You know, before we decided on a Parti Colored poodle, we actually thought about potential problems associated with partially white dog.
+know, before we decided on a Parti Colored poodle, we actually

+dog.
 I figured that since most of the backyard is sand, dirt would not be much of an issue.

 Boy was I wrong.